 Q: How Do Insurers Decide Who Is at Fault?

 A: To handle a particular claim, the insurance companies will designate an insurance adjuster.
 This person speaks with the parties involved and examines the police report, medical records, and invoices relating to the alleged injuries.
 The adjuster will use all this data to produce a report determining who they believe to be the accident’s responsible party.

 A: After investigating the incident, the insurance adjuster will compile:

 - Eyewitness testimony

 - Statements from the party presumably at fault

 - Statements from any other involved parties

 From there, the insurance adjuster assigned to the case can examine all the variables in play and officially determine who is at fault.

 Seeking Legal Help for Car Accidents

 Car accidents are never easy to deal with, so finding legal support for these matters is crucial to properly compile your case.
-At Guenard & Bozarth, LLP, we can help you with your insurance claims and walk you through the process, ensuring that you get the support you need to handle any accident.
+At Guenard & Bozarth, LLP, a Sacramento car accident attorney can help you with your insurance claims and walk you through the process, ensuring that you get the support you need to handle any accident.
 For more information on our services, visit our website and contact us today.